tyangliu/docker/experimental/checkpoint_restore.md

 Alternatively, you can [build CRIU from source](http://criu.org/Installation).

+## Other Requirements

+Currently seccomp is only supported in Kernel 4.3 or newer, and CRIU 1.8 or newer.
+Since seccomp is now enabled by default, if your environment doesn't meet those requirements, you should start your containers with `--security-opt seccomp:unconfined` in order to use checkpoint/restore.

 ## Use cases for checkpoint & restore

 This feature is currently focused on single-host use cases for checkpoint and